 If you’re stuck with non-adjustable double-hung rods, however, don’t fret.
 Consider removing the bottom rod and putting low shelves or a chest in that hanging space.
 You don’t have to use the bottom rod just because it’s there.

-- Measure your clothes.
+- Measure your tall mens clothing.

 You can't follow the standard closet estimates the “average” man can.
 Find out how long your shirts and jackets are.
-Measure your pants as they hang both folded in half and by the waist or cuffs.
+Measure your tall mens pants as they hang both folded in half and by the waist or cuffs.
 Measure your shoes or accessories if you plan to shelve them.
 With adjustable systems, you can move things around based on trial and error, but having actual measurements will save you time lost to poor assumptions.